-Whether you are new at gardening, pressed for time, or just want to grow a vegetable garden with the least amount of effort, these are some of the easiest vegetables to grow.
+Whether you are new at gardening, pressed for time, or want to grow a vegetable garden with the least effort, these are some of the easiest vegetable varieties to grow.

 When to Plant Your Vegetables?

-These 8 easy vegetables to grow are simple to maintain and don’t need a lot of attention other than watering and harvesting.
+- Finally, consider these easy vegetables to grow that are simple to maintain and don’t need much attention other than watering and harvesting.

 With so many varieties, shapes, and colors, you are sure to enjoy growing beans.
 You can grow string beans for fresh eating or dried beans for food storage.
 There are two basic types of bean plants, bush beans and pole beans.
 Both have their advantages.

-- Pole beans grow long vines before they begin to blossom and produce beans.
-Provide pole beans with a sturdy trellis and they will wrap themselves around and up the support as they grow.
+Pole beans grow long vines before they begin to blossom and produce beans.
+Provide pole beans with a sturdy trellis, and they will wrap themselves around and up the support as they grow.
 Pole beans continue to vine and produce for a longer period of time than bush beans.
-They are easier to harvest than bush beans because they are upright and easy to find.
+In addition, they are easier to harvest than bush beans because they are upright and easy to find.

-- Bush beans are compact plants that grow and produce beans quickly, usually within 45-50 days after sprouting.
-Succession planting every 2 weeks will keep your bush beans going longer.
-Other than watering when the soil is dry, bush beans don’t need much attention except to harvest when ready.
+Bush beans are compact plants that grow and produce beans quickly, usually within 45 to 50 days after sprouting.
+Succession planting every two weeks will keep your bush beans going longer.
+Besides watering when the soil is dry, bush beans don’t need much attention except to harvest when ready.
 Bush beans are usually ready all at once, making them a perfect choice for preserving.